-Mrs Jeannie Adam was Clerk to the Corporation for the 2021-2022 academic year.
+Mrs Jeannie Adam was Clerk to the Corporation for the 2022-2023 academic year.

-The Corporation had previously determined its total membership as 15.
-As at 5th December 2022, there are 16 members.
+The Corporation had previously determined its total membership as 16.
+As at 4th December 2023, there are 15 members.

-Except for the Corporation meeting on 6th December 2021 which took place via Microsoft Teams due to high levels of Covid 19, all Corporation and committee meetings were held in person with the option for members and other attendees to join meetings via Microsoft Teams if they were unable to attend in person.
+All Corporation and committee meetings were held in person with the option for members and other attendees to join meetings via Microsoft Teams if they were unable to attend in person.